-Drawing in fine art forms an essential part of the development process from initial idea to finished work: from rough sketches; to diagrams setting out compositions; to digital drawings used for installations or as part of three-dimensional work.
+Drawing in fine art forms an essential part of the development process from initial idea to finished work; from rough sketches, to diagrams setting out compositions, to digital drawings used for installations or as part of three-dimensional work.

-Students will use a variety of tools, materials and techniques, as appropriate, for recording their surroundings and source materials.
-Students will choose their own pathway and respond to artists and designers in a multitude of ways.
+Students should use a variety of tools, materials and techniques, as appropriate, for recording their surroundings and source materials.